Dennis Galabuzi Ssozi

-Background and education
+Early life and education

-He was born in Masulita, Busiro county, Wakiso District, in the Central Region of Uganda, circa 1975.
+Ssozi was born in Masulita, Busiro county, Wakiso District, in the Central Region of Uganda, in 1974.
 He is a qualified civil engineer with a Bachelor of Science in Civil Engineering and a Master of Science in Civil Engineering.

 Career

 On 6 June 2016, he was appointed State Minister for Luweero Triangle.
 Prior to that he worked in the Ugandan Water Ministry, before going into private business.
 At the time of his appointment, in addition to his parliamentary duties, he served as the Vice President of the Uganda Olympic Committee.